TashreeqAdams/CDV01_Career_Goals_Reflection_TASADA25144_PTO2503_Group_A-Tashreeq-Adams_CDV01/README.md

 2. **Interests and Values**:

-   - Describe your key interests related to your career:

    The key interests related to my current career is problem solving and creativity.
 Being able to solve problems and facing challenges is very important as it drives me to overcome obstacles and stay invested in the task I am undertaking.
 Without the opportunity to solve problems it mitigates the opportunity to think critically which fosters an environemnt of intrinsic growth.
 Problem solving also sparks creativity and innovation in which one has to think out of the box and in many different angles to find the best fit solution to a problem.
 When constantly being faced with problems, and being allowed to be creative in finding the solution, growth is endless, which is why these two aspects are the most important to me in my career.

-   - What values are important to you in a work environment?

    Organisational values such as integrity, innovation, quality and excellence.
 Interpersonal values such as respect, teamwork, empathy and inclusivity.

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-   - List the industries or roles you have researched:
+   The industries and roles I have explored are:

    - Software developer
    - Software support administrator
    - Instructional Designer
    - E-learning professional

 2. **Alignment with Personal Profile**:

-   - Reflect on how these industries/roles align with your skills, interests, and values:

    The above mentioned roles are roles, wherein facing problems creatively, is a daily standard and allows me to build material or products from scratch and alter them to cater for clients needs.
 Each role allows for creative innovation, allowing the expolration of new ways to run processes or develop.
 These roles aare also not done autonomously and teamwork values are very necessary to meet client goal.

-   - Gaps or areas for further exploration:
+   The gaps or areas for further exploration are as follows:

    - Finding a bridge between Software Development and Instructional Design: Looking into apps or systems that are robust and pedagogically sound.
 This will create seamless e-learning.
    - Looking into using other languages to build e-learning interactions, Javascript aand Python etc. or find more ways for them to integrate into e-learning.